Reece Clarke

 Reece Clarke (born 27 March 1995) is a Scottish ballet dancer.
-He joined the Royal Ballet in 2012, and was promoted to principal dancer in 2022.
+He joined the Royal Ballet in 2013, and was promoted to principal dancer in 2022.

 Early life and training

 Clarke is from Airdrie, North Lanarkshire.
-His father was a steelworker and Clarke's mother worked as a part-time nanny.
+His father was a steelworker and Clarke's mother worked as a child minder.
 He is the youngest of four brothers.
 Clarke began ballet at age three.
 He initially attended weekly classes at a local dance school that his brothers also attended, before he joined the Royal Ballet School Junior Associates programme, and travelled to London every weekend for training.

 In 2006, the 11-year-old Clarke entered the Royal Ballet School, where all three of his brothers attended.
 This marked the first time four boys from the same family attended the school.
 The school provided a scholarship, while the Airdrie community helped fund his tuition and equipments.
 Clarke attended the lower school for five years, before moving to the upper school.
 In his second year at the upper school, he often performed with the Royal Ballet.
 In 2012, Clarke won Young British Dancer of the Year.
 The following year, he won the Lynn Seymour Prize.
 Clarke did not officially graduate from the school as he was offered a position from the Royal Ballet early, hence did not complete the full three years at the upper school.
 He nevertheless received a certificate of attendance.